I’ve never played soccer. Can I still coach?

 - Red: You haven’t submitted at least one of the NJ Declaration form, a Concussion training certificate, or a Safe Sport certificate, and/or you haven’t let us know the date of your fingerprinting appointment.

-- Yellow: You’ve submitted all three documents and you’ve let us know the date of your fingerprinting appointment.
+- Yellow: You’ve submitted all of the documents and you’ve let us know the date of your fingerprinting appointment.

 - Blue: You’ve been fingerprinted and submitted the receipt you were given at the appointment.

 - Green: We’ve received approval for you to participate in coaching activities.

 - White.
 We haven’t yet had a chance to verify your background-check status.

 You can find information about State Certificate classes on the NJYS Coaching Education page.

 Does my Rutgers license count?